publishpress/publishpress.github.io/docs/interface/pro-banner.md

 #### Params

-* message: Type the respective message for the banner, adding the button text between '%s'.
+* **message**: Type the respective message for the banner, adding the button text between '%s'.
 This string will be used as format for `sprint` .
-* link: The full link for the button.
+* **link**: The full link for the button.
-* screen: An array of screen parameters used to decide what page should display the banner.
+* **screen**: An array of screen parameters used to decide what page should display the banner.
 Each item of the array can be a boolean or an array with a key-value array specifying the required params from the screen (WP_Screen) object.
 You can bypass the library's filter algorithm adding a `true` item to it.
 This allows you to create your own function to check the screen returning a boolean value.

 ### Menu link